721labs/partial-common-ownership/gas/README.md

 $ pnpm gas:check
 ```

-The snapshot is byte-bound by `compatibility/safety-baselines.json` and by the
-named compatibility-review policy.
-Do not regenerate it to conceal a
+Do not regenerate the snapshot merely to conceal a regression.
+Review any
-regression.
-A compiler or dependency stage may update it only with an explicit
-old/new review and successful behavior, size, and compatibility gates.
+intentional update together with its contract changes and confirm the behavior,
+gas, and size checks before committing the new values.